natalieagus/50002/docs/Labs/lab3.md

 {:.important}
-> Basically, we pass the test value S through the **same** number of registers as test value A and B.
+> We pass the test value S through the **same** number of registers as test value A and B.
 > This reinforces a key principle in clocked design: You can only compare signals that have passed through the **same number of clock boundaries**.